truenas/middleware/docs/userguide/freenas_account.rst

 *data1* group has been selected and
 *user1* has been added as a member of that group.

-To delete a group, click its "Delete Group" button.
-The pop-up message will ask whether or not you would also like to delete all members of that group.
-Note that the built-in groups do not provide a "Delete Group" button.

 **Figure 4.1c: Assigning a User as a Member of a Group**

 |group3.png|